spyrosoft/spyrosoft.com/awestruct/blog/why-to-switch-from-bash-to-zsh.md

 ---
 title: Why To Switch From Bash To ZSH
 layout: blog
+date: 4-2-16
 ---
+## Why To Switch From Bash To ZSH

 _**Note**_: if you're interested in switching away from Bash and don't already know about [Fish](https://fishshell.com/), compare it to Zsh before taking the plunge.

 ### Built-In Config Setup Utility